robbelouwet/masterthesis-forkskinny/reports/first_semester/week7.md

 ## Wednesday

-Implemented the reverse operation unslice_accelerated() and benchmarked a bit sliced_fghi LSFR with the sequential_abcde one.
+Implemented the reverse operation unslice_accelerated_internal() and benchmarked a bit sliced_fghi LSFR with the sequential_abcde one.
 The bit sliced_fghi one seems faster. when executing the bitsliced LSFR 5 times it takes about 25 cycles for all 5 runs.
 TIf I execute the sequential_abcde LSFR 5 times, it takes about 50 cycles.